 Love Uganda Foundation enrolls almost equal numbers of female (48%) and male (52%) children.

-Our children reflect a broad tribal diversity with children from all over Uganda, though the majority come from Mukono, Wakiso, Kabale, Gulu, and Kayunga.
+Our children reflect a broad tribal diversity with children from all over Uganda, though the majority come from Mukono, Wakiso, Kabale, Gulu, jinja, mbale and Kayunga.
 We accept children from anywhere in Uganda without any discrimination in tribe, race or religion.

-Love Uganda Foundation looks after children between the ages of 3 yrs-15 yrs.
-These are normally children abandoned by parents or orphans.
+Love Uganda Foundation looks after children between the ages of 2 yrs-15 yrs.
+These are normally children abandoned by parents ,orphans or street children.

 Children are currently accommodated in a bungalow house which is rented at shs.
 1,000,000 ($270) with funds from the proceeds that come from our sister organization, Love Uganda Safaris, and well-wishers.
-The house has 3 beedrooms and 2 seating rooms, each beedroom with the capacity for over the boy’s room accommodates 12 boys and the girl’s room accommodates 10 girls.
+The house has 3 beedrooms and 2 seating rooms, each beedroom with the capacity for over the boy’s rooms accommodates 16 boys and the girl’s room accommodates 14 girls.
 It also contains an indoor store, with a sitting room/lounge and a dining hall where various activities are conducted.
-There is also room for the caretakers/staff and volunteers.
-Located outside are the washrooms and pit-latrines and a spacious compound where our children get an opportunity to play and exercise their skills.
+There is also rooms for the caretakers/staff and volunteers located outside and the washrooms, pit-latrines and a spacious compound where our children get an opportunity to play and exercise their skills.

-We would like to expand our accommodation to enable us to care for more children.
-Read more about our House construction project.
+We would like to construct our own Children’s home to enable us care for more children.
+Read more about our House construction project

 2. Governance of Love Uganda Foundation.

-LUF is still a small children’s foundation though it is working to attain the administration expected of a modern children’s center and the foundation at large.
+LUF is still a small foundation though it is working to attain the administration expected of a modern children’s center and the foundation at large.
 The role of each area of management will be defined in the governance policy document, but the following shows the structure of governance at Love Uganda Foundation;-

 The Founders’ Board.